SmithEcophysLab/ecophys_sp2019/Notes/Notes_04.16.19.md

 ## Post class notes
 - Might be better to frame as mutualism
+- Focus more on costs and benefits >> thus, shifts from mutualisms to other symbioses
 - Had ~10 minutes left over for "work on deliverable," but no one participated